wolfgangr/FCSpreadsheetTools/README.md

 https://forum.freecad.org/viewtopic.php?style=3&p=754707#p754707

 ___
-ok, looks like `replacing` xrange by `range` restores previos behaviour to quite some amount.
+ok, looks like replacing `xrange` by `range` restores previous behaviour to quite some amount.
-In my opinion to keep it as part of "1.0", however, some more investment into maturity might be fine.
+In my opinion, to keep it as part of "1.0", however, some more investment into maturity might be fine.
 I'll leave it for now in the current 'works for me' condition.
 ___